3 Min Read

 There is a certain profile for which yoga provides greater benefits.
 If you fit into this profile, yoga will be clearly a better option for you:

 - You have a very busy schedule.
 Weight training requires time and consistency.
-Yoga is great and a session of yoga might be shorter than one for weight training.
+Yoga is great and easy for beginners.
+A session of yoga might be shorter than one for weight training.

 - You want to practice it regularly at home.
 No matter how well-versed you are with the techniques, in order to go for weight training, it is usually recommended to join a gym.
 Yoga, on the other hand, does not require any equipment.
 Since you can practice it at the comfort of your home, you will have one less excuse to not be consistent with your daily yoga session.